ashtralgoveas/My-CV/README.md

+# My CV
-#My CV created using the knowledge of HTML AND CSS.
+Created using the knowledge of HTML AND CSS.